Arthritis steals from millions of people every day

 At Versus Arthritis, we raise the money we need to support people with arthritis in a wide variety of ways, including through:

-- supporting people to participate in our challenge events – from running the London Marathon to walking the Cotswold Way
+- Supporting people to participate in our challenge events – from running the London Marathon to Knitting challenge.

 Responsibility for Fundraising at Versus Arthritis

-The Director of Income – supported by the Fundraising Compliance Manager – has overall responsibility for ensuring our fundraising meets best practice.
+The Director of Income and Engagement – supported by the Fundraising Compliance Manager – has overall responsibility for ensuring our fundraising meets with best practice.

 Professional memberships and registrations